nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

-1. `Group Name` is the unique identifier for each group, so no 2 groups can have the same group name.
+1. `Group Name` is the unique identifier for each group, so no two groups can have the same group name.
-2. Group names must follow a three-part format: course type: either `CS2103` or `CS2103T`;
-   tutorial group: a letter followed by a number;
-   group number: any number
 3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).